Kenneth I. Starr

 Kenneth Ira Starr (born 1943/1944) is an American accountant and former money manager convicted of running a $35 million Ponzi scheme with the money of numerous wealthy and celebrity clients.
-Sentenced in March 2011, Starr has been released from the Otisville, New York Federal Correctional Institution under the supervision of the Residential Reentry Management (RRM) field office in Brooklyn, New York.
-Starr served the remainder of his 7.5-year sentence in a halfway house, and his term ended in December 2016.
+Star was given a seven and a half year sentence in 2011.

 Early life and education

-Starr was the son of a public-school principal in the South Bronx and the youngest of three sons.
+Starr was the youngest of three sons born to a public-school principal in the South Bronx.
 He entered Queens College at the age of fifteen.
 He is Jewish.

 Early career and financial problems

 After first working as an accountant, originally in a Manhattan firm, later as a solo accountant, then in an investment firm founded with his brother Warren Starr, an attorney, Starr finally formed his own investment company, Starr & Company, LLC (Starrco).
 Starr gained wealthy and well-known clients, business associates and friends including Blackstone founder Pete Peterson, restaurateur Shelly 'Shelly's' Fireman, and a Who's-Who of many Hollywood stars including Al Pacino, Natalie Portman, Martin Scorsese, Carly Simon, Wesley Snipes, Sylvester Stallone, and Uma Thurman.
-Minimizing the scope of his thefts, he has been called a 'mini-Madoff' for the kind of clients he attracted, the breach of trust, and his notoriety.
+He has been likened to a 'mini-Madoff' for the kind of clients he attracted, the breach of trust, and his notoriety.